A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

 \subsection{Data characteristics}

-We observe the development of individual claims over a seven year period from January, 2011 until December, 2017.
+We observe the development of individual claims over a seven year period from January 2011 until December 2017.
 Figure~\ref{figure:individualTriangle} structures individual payments by the reporting date of the claim (vertical axis) and the number of days elapsed since reporting (horizontal axis).
 Every dot represents a single payment and one claim can have multiple payments.
 A triangular structure appears, since the claim development after December, 2017 is censored.
 Home insurance is a short tailed business line, with many payments in the first years after reporting.
-The black grid in Figure~\ref{figure:individualTriangle} visualizes how individual payments would be aggregated when constructing a yearly runoff triangle.
+The black grid in Figure~\ref{figure:individualTriangle} visualizes the aggregation of individual payments when constructing a yearly run-off triangle.
 As shown in this triangle, extreme weather events cause sudden spikes in the number of reported claims.
-This has a large impact on the stability of the runoff triangle in classical, aggregate reserving.
+This has a large impact on the stability of the run-off triangle in traditional, aggregate reserving.
 Therefore, insurers most often reserve these claims separately based on expert opinion.
 In this paper we analyze the robustness of various hierarchical reserving methods by predicting the future reserve with and without extreme weather events.
 Table~\ref{table:covariates} provides a detailed description of the available covariates.
 We group these covariates into four categories.
 Policy covariates identify the policy or policyholder entering the claim.
 These covariates are available when pricing the contract.
 Claim covariates describe the static characteristics of the claim.
 These covariates become available in the reporting year of the claim.
-Development covariates describe the yearly evolution of the claim and layer covariates constitute the layers of the hierarchical reserving model.
+Development covariates describe the yearly evolution of the claim.
+The layer outcome variables and covariates define the layers of the hierarchical reserving model.